 If you are using a buggy, pram or pushchair always strap your child in, and keep it away from the edge of the road.

 Hold your child’s hand when walking outside.
 If your child might pull away from you, you could try safety reins or a wrist strap.

-- Talk to your child about road safety from a young age.
-You could try using games and rhymes, such as Brake.org's activities *Click Here*
+Talk to your child about road safety from a young age.
+You could try using games and rhymes.
+Visit the library to find some new books to read.

 You can teach your child about road safety by following these hints and tips;

-The Norfolk County Council website offers many different options for road safety for children and young people.
-Click here to learn about Road Safety Education.
+The Norfolk County Council website offers many different options for road safety for children and young people, including Road Safety Education.